jink-lang/jink/README.md

 Here are a list of goals that scope out the Jink project and repository, not in or by any particular order or specification.

+If you are interested in and new to contributing to the project, TODOs here marked with an `N` are good newcomer starting points that would not be as difficult to implement and would help you get acquainted with the codebase.

 ##### General
 - [ ] Design standard for modules
 - [ ] Start writing standard library